-On April 29, 2008, the Company announced a restructuring plan in an effort to better allocate its resources to improve its operational results in light of the current market conditions.
-As a result of this plan, the Company will incur restructuring charges of approximately \$1.7 million primarily related to personnel costs.
-The actual amount could be materially different from the estimation.
+On October 28, 2008, the Company announced a restructuring plan in an effort to better allocate its resources to improve its operational results in light of the current market conditions.
+As a result of this plan, the Company will incur restructuring charges of approximately \$1.6 million primarily related to personnel costs and facility exit costs.
+The actual amount spent by the Company in connection with the restructuring could be materially different from the initial estimation.